The Story of Beeskop Community

 13-year-old Andile* wants nothing more than to know who his biological father is and whether or not he is still alive.
 The only things he knows are that his dad was a South African national and his absence leaves a massive void.
 Andile and his mother live together with his three siblings in a two-bedroom house.
 Originally from Eswatini, they have no identification documentation, meaning they are unable to access any government assistance.
 Though his mother tries to provide for her children, it is rarely sufficient in providing for all their needs.
 Not only that, but she still carries deep wounds and wants nothing to do with the father’s side of the family, causing Andile to live with a sense of frustration.
 Care Worker Ncamcile recalls how angry and disrespectful Andile was when he began coming to the Care Point.
 But she is grateful, because over time she has seen him mature, as well as receive healing and guidance through the teachings and activities at the Care Point.

-The local Hands at Work team in Oshoek currently supports seven Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Oshoek currently supports five Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Beeskop.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.